SUSE/skuba/ci/tasks/README.md

 # e2e-tests

 This script is used in CI also for local development.
-IT is called by makefile.
+It is called by makefile.